Traefik v3 and CrowdSec with Docker Compose: A Modern Security Stack

 4. Launch and Verify the Stack

-docker network create traefik_proxy
+docker network create proxy

-docker-compose exec crowdsec cscli bouncers list
+You should see thedocker compose exec crowdsec cscli bouncers list

 5. Adding Services to Traefik